rk-lindsey/chimes_lsq/README.txt

 Part C: running Molecular dynamics.

 7.) params.txt (with top two text lines removed) from output of lsq.py should be in the working directory.
+The filename of the force parameter file can be used specified in splines_md.in.
 Also the starting geometry and velocities should be included in input.xyz.
 The N-3, N-2, and N-1 (N is the number of lines in params.txt) lines of params.txt are the squared charges and must be entered as doubles qoo, qoh, and qhh in functions.C.
 This is now done automatically by the fitting routine lsq.py.
 The Nth